jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-03.md

 **Network masks** and **broadcast addresses** tell every host *how the IP address should be interpreted inside the local LAN*.
 The **Netmask** says which bits of the address identify the network and which bits identify the host.
 The **broadcast address** is an "all-hosts" destination derived from that netmask (every host in the subnet must agree on it).

-Changing these has nothing to do with hiding your location the way changin your IP address does.
+Changing these has nothing to do with hiding your location the way changing your IP address does.
 Instead, it's about **shaping the layer-2/3 boundaries of a network**.

-- `ifconfig eth0 192.168.181.115 netmask 255.255.0.0 broadcast 192.168.1.255`
+- `ifconfig eth0 192.168.181.115 netmask 255.255.0.0 broadcast 192.168.255.255`

 Realistic use cases: you might want to shrink a broadcast domain so fewer devices hear every broadcast, allowing ARP storms and chatty protocols to stay local.
 Alternatively, you may want to grow a LAN without renumbering everything, make point-to-point links/tunnels, create greater segmentation or utilize special protocols which depend on directed broadcast.